deepanshululla/stores_rest_api_flask/README.md

 ### GET /item/item-name

-This will return a specific item requested by name.No 2 items can have unique name.(Requires JWT token).
+This will return a specific item requested by name.No 2 items can have unique name.(Requires JWT token for authentication and authorization received via POST /auth).

 ### POST /auth

-This will generate a JWT token for the username and password mentioned in json in the body.
+This will generate a JSON Web Token(JWT) token for the username and password mentioned in json in the body.

 ### POST /item/item-name